nodejitsu/handbook/book.md

 Our balancers can proxy https to http, so you get SSL on nodejitsu.com subdomains automatically!
 For example, the app behind [http://nodejitsu.com](http://nodejitsu.com) is serving http, but visiting [https://nodejitsu.com](https://nodejitsu.com) works without any special action on our part.

 Please note that this only works with `nodejitsu.com` (not `jitsu.com` or `jit.su`) at this time.

+If you need to identify if yo uare recieving http or https traffic use the `x-forwarded-proto` response header value, see [headers.jit.su](http://headers.jit.su/) for more information on headers passed through the balancers.

 ## Custom Domains